3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Often, especially for heterogeneous arrays, the assigned weighting is not optimal for sensitivity.
-For example, the Cambridge (Cm) telescope is more sensitive, therefore, to get the optimal image must be given a larger weight than the other arrays.
+Often, particularly for heterogeneous arrays, the assigned weighting is not optimal for sensitivity.
+For instance, the Cambridge (Cm) telescope is more sensitive; therefore, to obtain the optimal image, it must be given a larger weight than the other arrays.

-To recalculate the optimal weights we use the task statwt calculates the weights based on the scatter in small samples of data.
-Note that the original data are overwritten, so you might want to copy the MS to a different name or directory first.
+To recalculate the optimal weights, we use the task statwt, which calculates the weights based on the scatter in small samples of data.
+Note that the original data will be overwritten, so you might want to copy the measurement set to a different name or directory first.

-There are alot of options here, but we are just going to use the default options.
-You can try with different weightings if you'd like.
+There are a lot of options here, but we are just going to use the default settings.
+You can experiment with different weightings if you'd like.

 statwt(vis='***')

-In the plot below, we show the weights before (top panel) and after re-weighting (bottom panel) on the baselines to our refant (Mk2).
+In the plot below, we show the weights before (top panel) and after re-weighting (bottom panel) on the baselines to our reference antenna (Mk2).
 As you can see, the telescopes have similar weights despite Cm being more sensitive.
-With the use of statwt, the weights now reflect the sensitivities, and have also adjusted some errant weights which were low before.
+With the use of statwt, the weights now reflect the sensitivities and have also adjusted some errant weights that were low before.

 12. Try multi-scale clean (step 12)